Boots plans a major restructuring plan that is aimed at making their business “more fit for the future”.

 Having that seamless tie between their physical and online shops will allow them to have unprecedented efficiency.
 As Roberts said, it is a move that can be seen as an early step towards ensuring that their business is “fit for the future”.

 Valentino’s Displays is a leader in the retail display products industry in the UK.
-Every company that requires shop fittings and display equipment for their retail outlet need not look any further.
+Every company that requires shop fittings and display equipment for its retail outlet need not look any further.
 They ensure customer satisfaction and security by making sure that they only use the best materials for their products.
-This means customers purchase high quality items at the best possible value each and every time.
+This means customers purchase high-quality items at the best possible value each and every time.